 Karen has spent her life working in theater arts.
 After discovering the joys of storytelling, singing and dancing as a child, she taught theater arts, directed community theater, managed a children’s theatre and never stopped performing.
 When she and her husband retired to Sea Ranch she found The Sea Ranch Thespians and Gualala Arts where she has directed and performed regularly.Audiences may remember The Dining Room, Spoon River Anthology, and Same Time, Next Year under her direction at the White Barn.

 Jeri has had extensive experience in theatre as an actress, director, and teacher of acting.
 She had a career in television as a writer, director, and producer, with credits on such shows as the "Star Trek" franchise, "Magnum, P.I.", "In the Heat of the Night", and "Quincy, M.E.".
 As part of the Thespians, she has been seen in “Anastasia”, “Honour”, "Spoon River Anthology", "The Dining Room", "My Old Lady", "Beyond Reasonable Doubt", "Lettice and Loveage", "Sight Unseen", "The Supporting Cast" and "The Foreigner".
-Jeri directed two one-act plays, “Lemonade” and “The Autograph Hound”, and four full-length dramas, "Love Letters", "The Rainmaker", "Copenhagen" and "A Question of Words".
+Jeri directed two one-act plays, “Lemonade” and “The Autograph Hound”, and five full-length dramas, "Love Letters", "The Rainmaker", "Copenhagen", "A Question of Words", and "Wittenberg".
 She was co-director of "Three Viewings".

 Bryn Elizan Harris